 The Federal Information Security Modernization Act of 2014 (FISMA) requires the Inspector General of each agency to annually conduct an independent evaluation of the agency's information security program.
-The Office of Inspector General contracted with the independent public accounting firm Williams, Adley, & Company-DC, LLP (Williams Adley) to conduct an audit for the Fiscal Year 2020 FISMA review.
-The contract required Williams Adley to follow the Fiscal Year 2020 Inspector General FISMA Reporting Metrics, dated April 17, 2020.
+The Office of Inspector General contracted with the independent public accounting firm Williams, Adley, & Company-DC, LLP (Williams Adley) to conduct an audit for the Fiscal Year 2021 FISMA review.
+The contract required Williams Adley to follow the Fiscal Year 2021 Inspector General FISMA Reporting Metrics.
 Williams Adley conducted the audit in accordance with U.S. Generally Accepted Government Auditing Standards.

 The attached audit report summarizes the results of Williams Adley's independent audit.
-Williams Adley concluded that the Farm Credit Administration's (FCA) information security program is effective based on the auditors' analysis of 67 metrics under the Department of Homeland Security's scoring methodology.
-Williams Adley reported that FCA improved aspects of its information security program, such as enhancing its privacy program.
-However, as described in the attached report, Williams Adley identified opportunities for improvement in key areas.
-The report contains eight recommendations that will assist FCA in improving the effectiveness of its information security program.
+Williams Adley concluded that the Farm Credit Administration's (FCA) information security program is effective based on the auditors' analysis of 66 metrics under the Department of Homeland Security's scoring methodology.
+Williams Adley reported that FCA improved multiple aspects of its information security program, including enhancing the data protection and privacy program.
+Williams Adley made three recommendations that will assist FCA in improving the effectiveness of its information security program.

 In connection with the contract, we monitored the work performed by Williams Adley.
-Our review, as differentiated from an audit in accordance with U.S. generally accepted government auditing standards, was not intended to enable us to express, and we do not express, opinions on or conclusions about the effectiveness of FCA's information security program.
-Williams Adley is responsible for the attached report dated October 30, 2020 and the conclusions expressed therein.
+Our review, as differentiated from an audit in accordance with U.S. Generally Accepted Government Auditing Standards, was not intended to enable us to express, and we do not express, opinions on or conclusions about the effectiveness of FCA's information security program.
+Williams Adley is responsible for the attached report dated October 27, 2021, and the conclusions expressed therein.
 However, our review disclosed no instances where Williams Adley did not comply, in all material respects, with U.S. Generally Accepted Government Auditing Standards.

 Williams Adley's report contains sensitive information about FCA and potential vulnerabilities that could be used against FCA.
-Therefore, portions of this report containing sensitive information will be redacted before publishing the report on our website.
+Therefore, portions of this report containing sensitive information are redacted before publishing the report on our website.